alpharou/ST2/README.md

 # ST2 (Salesman's Tackle v2) https://alpharou.github.io/ST2/
-A web based JavaScript Sketch with p5.js libraries (https://p5js.org/) that provides an example of the Salesman's Tackle v2 Algorithm.
+A web based JavaScript Script that provides an example of the Salesman's Tackle v2 Algorithm.

+Using p5.js libraries (https://p5js.org/)

 # USAGE

 --> GENERATE THE POINTS:

-- Set the number of points to generate by setting the number in the first input field.
-It accepts round numbers like (0, 1, 45...).
-If a negative number is detected, it'll be replaced by it's positive counterpart.
+- Set the number of points to generate by entering a natural number in the first input field.
+It accepts concrete numbers like (0, 1, 45...).
+Negative figures will be replaced by it's positive counterpart.

-- To generate the points there are two methods available.
+- To generate the points there are two methods available:
-  POPULATE just creates random points from vector values.
+  POPULATE creates n points from random two-dimensional vector values.
-  POPULATE EVENLY tries to spread the points across the boundaries in a uniform fashion implementing an increase in tolerance every iteration.
-(Simplified poorly self-written version of Poisson-disc Sampling).
+  POPULATE EVENLY tries to spread the n points across the workspace in a uniform fashion increasing the tolerance in every unsuccessful iteration.
+(Simplified, poorly written adapted concept of Poisson-disc Sampling).

 --> MANIPULATE THE CONNECTIONS: